Disorderly Conduct Attorneys Passaic County, NJ

 Little Falls, NJ Disorderly Conduct Lawyers Seek Reduced or Dismissed Charges

 Due to the relatively minor nature of a disorderly conduct charge, our Little Falls attorneys will often seek to have the charges dismissed outright.
-We may also move to reduce to a lesser charge such as disturbing the peace or noise violation, which are not criminal charges and will not be marked on your permanent record.
+We may also move to reduce to a lesser charge such as disturbing the peace or noise violation, which is not criminal charges and will not be marked on your permanent record.
 There are many defenses against disorderly conduct charges in New Jersey including:

-- Actions of the defendant were reasonable and in fact did not disturb the peace
+- Actions of the defendant were reasonable and in fact, did not disturb the peace

 - The actions of authority figures such as law enforcement were illegal and the defendant’s actions were retaliatory to protect himself or herself